Privacy Policy

 • Internet service provider

-These data are processed for the technical provision, system security, cyber defense, error analysis and statistical evaluation.
-No combination with other personal data takes place.
+This data is processed for technical provision, system security, cyber defense, error analysis, and statistical evaluation.

-Legal basis: Art.
-6(1)(f) GDPR Storage period: maximum 14 days, unless there is a security-related necessity.
+Storage period maximum 14 days, unless there is a security-related necessity.

-Our website may use technologies that store information on or read information from your device (e.g., cookies, local storage) to technically provide the website, operate it securely and enable functions.
+Our website may use technologies that store or read information on your end device (e.g. cookies, local storage) in order to technically provide the website, operate it securely, and enable functions.

-Note: If no analysis or marketing cookies are currently used on our website, we will transparently indicate this in the respective consent banner or cookie settings.
+Note: If analysis or marketing cookies are currently used on our website, we will indicate this transparently in the respective consent banner or in the cookie settings.

 8. Feedback forms and other forms

-On our website we provide forms through which users can give feedback or submit information (e.g., feedback on events, reviews, suggestions or other notes).
-Our forms are – unless expressly stated otherwise – designed so that no personal data are requested.
+On our website, we provide forms through which users can submit feedback or transmit information (e.g. feedback on events, reviews, suggestions, or other notes).
+Our forms are – unless expressly stated otherwise – designed in such a way that no personal data is requested.

 No entry of personal data

-Personal data are generally neither required nor intended for the use of these forms.
-In the forms we explicitly point out that no personal data (e.g., name, contact details or specific personal references) should be entered.
+Personal data is generally neither required nor intended for the use of these forms.
+In the forms, we expressly point out that no personal data (e.g. name, contact details, or specific personal references) should be entered.

-We process only the content you enter (e.g., free text, ratings, selection fields).
-If, contrary to the notice, you submit personal or sensitive information, we process it only to the extent necessary to review and remove such content.
+We process exclusively the content entered by you (e.g. free text, ratings, selection fields).
+If, contrary to the notice, you transmit personal or sensitive information, we process it only insofar as this is necessary for reviewing and removing such content.

 Purpose of processing

-Processing is carried out exclusively for the purpose indicated, in particular for evaluation, quality assurance and improvement of offerings, services or events.
+Processing is carried out exclusively for the purpose specified in each case, in particular for evaluation, quality assurance, and improvement of offers, services, or events.

 Legal basis